How To Define Priorities

 Out of everything that I am involved in, the most important thing is my duty in the home.
 Since Chris works outside of the home three times as much as I do, I am responsible for making sure there is food in the fridge, clean clothes in the drawers, and that our cars are registered for the year.
 Making our environment a healthy place and making sure that the little details aren't out of control helps ease the stress on him and makes our home a happier place.

-Figure out which one of my projects could make the most impact for my family.
+Figure out which one of your projects could make the most impact for your family.

 I have 3 projects: a ministry, photography, and web design.
 All 3 are crucial and important to me, but with web design, I can visualize the financial goals and overall need around me.
 Photography I love and I would take photos of families everyday if I could, but it isn't practical for others and is more of a luxury item.
 I want to continue making it affordable for families and so in turn it wouldn't be overly sustainable for mine.
 With web design I can integrate 3 things that I love: photography, organization, and psychology.

-Make a schedule & figure out what days I want to get these tasks done.
+Make a schedule & figure out what days you want to get these tasks done.

 I decided to use the Google Calendar because I have the app right on my phone and I can open it up quickly.
 I figured out that I didn't want to post on Instagram every week day and that I would only post on my photography blog once a week.
 By looking at the calendar I was able to figure out what I could realistically do.
 Since I am just starting out and still have a part time job out of the home, I can't do what other entrepreneurs are able to do.
 I leave my days off, besides Saturday for strictly these projects and home life.